- ICH GCP

 Background:

 Problem drinking affects nearly half the people who drink alcohol.
-Drinking alcohol affects a person s social behavior and brain structure, but researchers don t have a good understanding of how.
+Drinking alcohol affects a person's social behavior and brain structure, but researchers don't have a good understanding of how.
 They want to test a technique called neurofeedback to learn more about how to treat problem drinking.

 Objectives:

-To study what happens in the brains of people who drink alcohol when they look at pictures of social things and of alcohol.
-To learn if people can control brain activity in a magnetic resonance imaging (MRI) scanner and if this helps people with drinking.
+- To study what happens in the brains of people who drink alcohol when they look at pictures of social things and of alcohol.

 Eligibility:

-Healthy volunteers ages 21 65
+- Healthy volunteers ages 21 to 65

 Design: